cs1302uga/cs1302-ce13/README.md

    The "Java Type" column should list the outermost type in the file (e.g., class, interface, enum, etc).
    The "Depends On" column should list any Java types in the starter code that the file is dependent upon.

-1. In your notes, draw a complete, proper UML diagram for all of the code contained in the starter code.
-You might need to devote an entire page to this.
-We recommend using a pencil.
-   Be sure to include generalization (`extends`), realization (`implements`), and dependency arrows.
-Do not list inherited members unless they are explicitly overriden.

 1. Execute the command to generate the API documentation website for the code contained in this exercise and place it in the `doc` subdirectory.